davekinkead/thesis/paper.coffee.md

 [^explain]: Condorcet's Jury Theorem posits that the likelihood of majority rule selecting the correct outcome increases as the number of voters increases (assuming voters have an independent better than even chance of voting correctly).
 We should expect to see a gradual decrease in epistemic virtue as the same number of voters in the space are partitioned into increasing numbers of polities.

-These results indicate that the epistemic virtue of majority voting is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also on how those agent belief are distributed across the political space.
+These results indicate that the epistemic virtue of majority voting is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also on how those agent beliefs are distributed across the political space.
 A key stipulation of the Jury Theorem is that there must a better than average chance of any voter being correct - we might call this the _competency requirement_.
-This simulation shows that when clustering of agent belief is present, even if the comeptency requirement is met for the space as a whole, it is not necessarily met for every parition of that space.
+This simulation shows that when clustering of agent belief is present, even if the comeptency requirement is met for the space as a whole, it is not necessarily met for every partition of that space.
 Furthermore, as clustering of agent belief across the space increases, the likelihood that every partition of the space satisfies the competency criteria decreases.

 The relationship between content-independent justifications of democracy and democratic inclusion is now clearer.
 Epistemic justifications of democracy require accounts of inclusion that ensures that: